 In a world full of big data, SQLs, IT specialists, and advanced applications.
 It can get overwhelming to find something simple and easy enough to use for data visualization.
-The short answer—yes, there are BI tools that don’t make you feel stupid, or contact a data analyst to create a simple digital dashboard.
+The short answer—yes, there are self-service BI tools that don’t make you feel stupid, and let you create a simple digital dashboard.

 Looking to create reporting system fast & painlessly?